bsebesta/portfolio-v2/content/now/_index.md

     list: true # "True" means I can still access through the .Pages and .RegularPages queries
     render: false # Keeps individual pages from rendering as pages
 ---

+A brief look at what I'm up to.